peterdemin/peterdemin.github.io/source/12_articles/81-fedup.md

 It doesn't matter if content is served through Caddy, and files copied through `rsync`.

+Public IP addresses for SSH connections can be substituted with a VPN network.

 The essence of this setup is that cluster users trust each other to run their peer node faithfully.
 If the trust is broken, a bad node can be unfederated by deleting a directory and removing IP address from hub's DNS records.

+## Security

 If a node is compromised, the blast radius is three-fold:
-1. The websites served through the IP address of the compromised node contain malicious content.
+1. Peer websites served through the IP address of the compromised node contain malicious content.
-2. All nodes that replicate content from compromised node, serve malicious content of the compromised website's domain.
+2. All nodes that replicate content from compromised node, serve malicious content for the compromised website.
 3. SSL certificate is compromised.

+`fedup` can put some measures in-place to mitigate the risk.
+1. Regular HTTPS checks of random pages hosted by peers to ensure the exact much with original.
+2. Post-receive checks for malware fingerprints in the new content.